Vanilla planifolia: Fruit

 Fruit is produced only on mature plants.
-This takes 2-3 years for meter long cuttings and 3-4 years for 12 in cuttings or tissue cultures.
-The fruits are 15–23 cm (6–9 in) long pods (often incorrectly called beans).
+This takes 2–3 years for meter long cuttings and 3–4 years for 12 in cuttings or tissue cultures.
+The fruits are 15–23 cm pods (often incorrectly called beans).
 Outwardly they resemble small bananas.
 They mature after about eight to nine months.

 Taxonomy

 The first scientific description of Vanilla planifolia was published by Henry Charles Andrews in the eighth volume of his The Botanist's Repository.
-In his description he credits Charles Plumier as having published a description of it in 1703 as the third species of the genus Vanilla.
-He created the drawing in his book from a specimen that bloomed in a hothouse belonging to Charles Greville.
+In his description he credits Charles Plumier with publishing a description of it in 1703 as the third species of the genus Vanilla.
+Andrews created the drawing in his book from a specimen that bloomed in a hothouse belonging to Charles Greville.

 Distribution and habitat

 Vanilla planifolia is a native of the neotropical realm, from southern Mexico through Central America, Colombia, and the northern portions of Brazil.
 Previously it had been thought to be native to just southern Mexico and Belize.
-Because of cultivation it has additionally spread to a number of tropical areas including south Florida, the Cayman Islands, the Dominican Republic, Jamaica, Puerto Rico, tropical portions of Peru, Ecuador, Venezuela, French Guiana, Suriname, and Guyana in the Americas.
-It is also recorded as growing in Democratic Republic of the Congo, Madagascar, Comoros, Bangladesh, the Malay Peninsula, the island of Java, the Chagos Archipelago, Cook Island, the Island of New Guinea, and New Caledonia.
+Because of cultivation, V. planifolia has additionally spread to tropical areas across the world, primarily in south Florida, the Cayman Islands, the Dominican Republic, Jamaica, Puerto Rico, tropical portions of Peru, Ecuador, Venezuela, French Guiana, Suriname, and Guyana in the Americas, but also the Democratic Republic of the Congo, Madagascar, Comoros, Bangladesh, the Malay Peninsula, the island of Java, the Chagos Archipelago, Cook Island, New Guinea, and New Caledonia.

 Vanilla planifolia requires a humid, warm tropical climate and grows best between 20 and 30 C in humid conditions.
 It can only accept a minimum of 10 C and a maximum of 33 C. Minimum rainfall requirements are about 2000 mm per year.
-For good growth it also needs a soil with plenty of available calcium and potassium.
-It also prefers well-draining soils and a pH between 6.0 and 7.0.
+For good growth it prefers well-draining soils with a pH between 6.0 and 7.0 and plenty of available calcium and potassium.
 The natural altitude range is from 150 to 900 meters.
 To trigger flowering it requires a dry period in the spring.

 Due to human land uses for crops and timber the required habitat for Vanilla planifolia has become very reduced and fragmented.
 The number of mature individuals in the wild is declining and the amount of suitable habitat also continues to decline.
-The IUCN assessed it as endangered in 2017, publishing it in 2020.
+The IUCN formally assessed the species as Endangered in 2017, publishing their assessment in 2020.